Oil retreats, the market fears a suffocation of the economy

 A barrel of American West Texas Intermediate (WTI), due in April, fell 1.22% to 75.72 dollars.

-Initially, prices left in the green after the release of data showing a higher than expected rise in new weekly jobless claims in the United States, raising hopes of a slowdown in the labor market.
+Initially, prices left in the green following the release of data showing a higher than expected rise in new weekly jobless claims in the United States, raising hopes of a slowdown in the labor market.

-“But people are still concerned about the U.S. February jobs report due Friday, which is believed to be more significant in scope than the weekly numbers, causing the market to turn around late in the session, Phil explained.
+“But people are still concerned regarding the U.S. February jobs report due Friday, which is believed to be more significant in scope than the weekly numbers, causing the market to turn around late in the session, Phil explained.
 Flynn of Price Futures Group.

 A higher than expected number of job creations would bear witness to a still tight labor market and would confirm the US central bank (Fed) in its desire to push its monetary tightening much further.